snimu/blog/contents/mixture-of-tokenizers-math/article.md

 In only ever calculate a loss against the target number (e.g., in the equation $123 + 456 = 579$, only the prediction for $579$ would have a loss calculated).
 This is because the other numbers are random, and the plus and equals signs always the same.

+In these experiments, I only work with non-negative numbers.

 ## Results

 In summary, the results look very promising; MoT improves performance on addition significantly *when there are many digits per token*.
 This is mostly a function of how many digits are in a token, and how often an equation is seen: the MoT shows better performance when memorization is not possible.
 The results point towards improvements in a more general text domain from MoT.